pouyapez/mkbe/README.md

 This repository is the implementation for the paper "[Embedding Multimodal Relational Data for Knowledge Base Completion](https://arxiv.org/abs/1809.01341)"

-The code is devided into three folders corresponding to each section.
+The code is devided into four folders corresponding to each section.
 The depedencies and runtime requirements are specified in the **README** for each folder.

 ## Project Page & Demo